OSS-Java-Seminar-2024/Notes/README.md

 categories and subcategories so that we can efficiently manage our services and enhance the guest experience.
-For example, I want to group information under main categories like "Reservations" or "Guest Services," and break them down further, such as "VIP Guests" under "Reservations" or "Room Maintenance" under "Housekeeping."<br>
+For example, I want to group information under main categories like "Reservations" or "Guest Services," and break them down further, such as "VIP Guests" under "Reservations" or "Room Maintenance" under "Housekeeping."

 I’d like to view these categories in a tree-like structure where staff can easily expand or collapse sections.
 I want to be able to add, rename, move, or delete